PCSO Lottery Draw

-The PCSO Lottery Draw is a Philippine television game show produced by the Philippine Charity Sweepstakes Office (PCSO).
-It airs daily (except Christmas, New Year and Maundy Thursday to Easter Sunday) on the People's Television Network (PTV) since March 8, 1995, and involves the PCSO workforce consisting of more than 2,000 employees.
-The program consists of drawing of both parimutuel and fixed payout lottery games, sweepstakes games, and since November 15, 2017, it added the centralized draws of the Small Town Lottery (Pares, Swer3 and Swer2) for the provinces that do not conduct their own local STL draws.
+The PCSO Lottery Draw (formerly Philippine Lotto Draw and Philippine Lottery Draw) is a Philippine television game show broadcast on IBC and D8TV (via BEAM TV transmitters), under a joint venture between the two networks and the Philippine Charity Sweepstakes Office (PCSO).
+The show airs daily except during the Paschal Triduum (Maundy Thursday to Black Saturday) holiday period.

+Lotto draws were first aired on PTV/NBN from March 8, 1995 to July 27, 2019; and again from July 31, 2019 to December 30, 2024.
+The program's production involving the PCSO workforce consisting of more than 2,000 employees.
+The program consists of the drawing of both the parimutuel and fixed payout lottery games, as well as select sweepstakes games.
+On November 15, 2017, it added the centralized draws of the Small Town Lottery (Pares, Swer3 and Swer2) for provinces that do not conduct its own local STL draws.

-The program is also simulcast over DZME 1530 kHz, and Brigada News FM stations, formerly on DZIQ 990 kHz and PCSO and PTV's websites, Facebook pages and YouTube accounts.
+The program is also simulcast over DWAN 1206 AM, select Brigada News FM stations in the provinces, as well as PCSO and IBC's websites, Facebook pages and YouTube channels.
+The show's audio component formerly aired on DWWW, DZRB, DZRH, DWIZ, DZME and DZIQ.

 History

-The program was launched on March 8, 1995, became first known as "Philippine Lotto Draw" with original hosts.
-Tina Revilla, Kathy De Leon-Villar and various hosts (e.g. Timmy Cruz).
+The program was launched on March 8, 1995, under the title Philippine Lotto Draw, with original hosts Tina Revilla, Kathy De Leon-Villar and various other hosts (including Timmy Cruz) until September 30, 2004.

-In 2013, the program change its name known as the "Philippine Lottery Draw".
+In 2013, the program changed its name to Philippine Lottery Draw.

-Since 2016, the show was renamed known as "PCSO Lottery Draw".
+Since 2016, the show has been known as the PCSO Lottery Draw.

-On October 27, 2019, the program launched a new segment called Handog Pasasalamat sa Pamilyang Pilipino, as part of the 85th-anniversary celebration of the PCSO.
-Five families from a selected barangay will receive various items, such as grocery items and cash prizes, from a sponsor, usually associated with PCSO.
-The segment is hosted by one of the main hosts and a guest co-host, either by Dennis Padilla or Gary Lim.
+On October 27, 2019, the program launched a new segment called "Handog Pasasalamat sa Pamilyang Pilipino", as part of the 85th-anniversary celebration of the PCSO.
+In the segment, five families from a selected barangay would receive various items, such as groceries, as well as cash prizes from a sponsor usually associated with the PCSO.
+The segment is hosted by one of the main hosts and either guest co-host Dennis Padilla or Gary Lim.
 It is held every Monday, Wednesday, Friday, and Sunday.

-In October 2022, 433 people struck the jackpot in a single draw day, which was the highest number of people ever to win the Grand Lotto's top prize.
-This prompted suspicion among many people, including statistics experts.
+In October 2022, 433 people struck the jackpot in a single draw day, which became the highest number of people to win the Grand Lotto's top prize.
+This prompted suspicion among many, including statistics experts.

+By November 18, 2023, all previous hosts of the program resigned and were replaced by a new set of hosts consisted of beauty queens, TV hosts and social media personalities.